 noun: the action of delaying or postponing something

 The ‘non-deadline’ situations are much more tricky.
-Sometimes people struggle throughout their lifetime wanting to change something.
+Sometimes people struggle throughout their life wanting to change something.
 And those can be dramatic stories.
 Often ending up with anxiety, low self-esteem, depression, all sorts of psychosomatic symptoms.

 Of course, the goal of this article isn’t and can’t be – to heal people.
-But if at least one person will use any of those tips and thoughts on procrastination – I’ll have succeeded ❤
+But if at least one person will use any of those tips and thoughts on procrastination – I’ll have succeeded.

-Gathered below you’ll find some summaries grouped into REASONS, TIPS, FOLLOW UP TIPS.
+Gathered below, you’ll find some summaries grouped into REASONS, TIPS, FOLLOW UP TIPS.
 Go ahead and give it a read:

 So why do we procrastinate?